 It serves as attachments for many muscles, including the internal and external obliques, the tensor fascia lata, the gluteus medius, the latissimus dorsi, and the paraspinal muscles.

-The trochanter is most prominent lateral part of upper femur and is covered by minimum tissue.
+The trochanter is most prominent lateral part of the upper femur and is covered by minimum tissue.
 It is an important bony landmark

 Because of the minimum tissue covering, the anterior iliac crest region of the hip and the greater trochanter of the femur are more susceptible to contusion and injury than more protected regions of the body.